MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 For information about purchasing the Teams Premium add-on license, see **ADD LICENSING LINK HERE**.

 > [!IMPORTANT]
 > Because Teams Premium is a public preview release, at general availability, some features currently available with Teams will only be available with a Teams Premium license.
-We will continue to update this article.
-Check back often for links to new content.

 The following sections describe the Teams Premium enhancements for: